marionettejs/backbone.marionette/docs/viewlifecycle.md

 #### NextCollectionView `before:render`

-Triggers before the `CollectionView` render process starts.
+Triggers before the `NextCollectionView` render process starts.
 See the [`before:render` Documentation](#view-before-render) for an example.